DeepLcom/deepl-dotnet/README.md

   - `Formality.PreferMore`: more formality, if available for the specified target language, otherwise default.
 - `GlossaryId`: specifies a glossary to use with translation, as a string containing the glossary ID.
+- `Context`: specifies additional context to influence translations, that is not translated itself.
+Note this is an **alpha feature**: it may be deprecated at any time, or incur charges if it becomes generally available.
+  See the [API documentation][api-docs-context-param] for more information and example usage.
 - `TagHandling`: type of tags to parse before translation, options are `"html"` and `"xml"`.